CultureInfo Constructor (Int32)

 For backwards compatibility, a culture constructed using a culture parameter of 0x0004 or 0x7c04 will have a Name property of zh-CHS or zh-CHT, respectively.
 You should instead prefer to construct the culture using the current standard culture names of zh-Hans or zh-Hant, unless you have a reason for using the older names.

-The .NET Framework 3.5 and earlier versions throw an ArgumentException if culture is not a valid culture identifier.
-Starting with the .NET Framework 4, this constructor throws a CultureNotFoundException.
-Starting with apps that run under the .NET Framework 4 or later on Windows 7 or later, the method attempts to retrieve a CultureInfo object whose identifier is culture from the operating system; if the operating system does not support that culture, the method throws a CultureNotFoundException exception.
+The .NET Framework version 3.5 and earlier versions throw an ArgumentException if culture is not a valid culture identifier.
+Starting with the .NET Framework version 4, this constructor throws a CultureNotFoundException.